Frequently asked questions (FAQ): drug-induced deaths in Europe

 - Where have numbers of drug-induced deaths increased over the last 10 years?

-There are identified circumstances and risk factors associated with drug-induced deaths, and this section provides an overview of the evidence in this area.
+There are identified circumstances and risk factors associated with drug-induced deaths.
+This section provides an overview of the evidence in this area.
 Special focus is given to overdose with suicidal intent among women, and to the needs of people in prison or being released from prison.

-The use of illicit drugs is a recognised contributor to the global burden of disease.
-Interventions designed to reduce this burden include prevention activities, intended to reduce or slow the rate at which drug use may be initiated, and the offer of treatment to those who have developed drug problems.
+The use of illicit drugs is a considerable contributor to the global burden of disease.
+Interventions designed to reduce this burden include prevention activities, intended to reduce or slow the rate at which drug use may be initiated, and provision of treatment to those who have developed drug problems.
 A complementary set of approaches goes under the general heading of harm reduction.
 There is a range of evidence-based and integrated interventions available to reduce the risk of overdoses, including fatal overdoses.
-This section presents strategies, recent best practice guidelines in hospital settings, the current state of implementation of several services and responses in Europe; and the directions for improvement identified during an investigation of the circumstances around the deaths of young persons aged less that 25 in Finland in 2023.
+This section presents different strategies and approaches for reducing drug-induced deaths:

 - How should emergency departments assess and treat adults presenting with acute opioid toxicity?

-- What is the level of implementation of harm reduction interventions?
+- What is the level of implementation of harm reduction interventions across Europe?

 - What does a study in Finland tell us about improving overdose prevention for young people?